AtjonTV/vHackBot-install/README.md

 # vHackBot-install
 This is a Script to install vHackBotXT-Python by OlympicCode

+# Help out
+### If you see anything i sould change in the scripts please open a new [issue](https://github.com/AtjonTV/vHackBot-install/issues) and send me the correct script, thanks!

 # Info
 I do not guarantee that any script works accept Debian/Ubuntu